A Guide to Coburg + Things to Do

 Read about our trip to the small town of Coburg, including all the essentials you need to know before you go and tips on fun things to see and do there.

-While the history and things to do sounded pretty great, it was not enough to match the interest of some other places we had on our list to visit.
+The history and things to do in Coburg sounded pretty great, but it was not enough to match the interest of some other amazing Bavaria places we had on our list to visit.

 Best Things to Do